BOK Center: Event history

 A ribbon-cutting ceremony involving Tulsa musicians Garth Brooks and Hanson took place on August 30, 2008.
 The arena's schedule of concerts and other events began on August 31 with a community choir hosted by Sam Harris.

 The first announced concert was on September 6, 2008, and featured the Eagles.
-Since its grand opening, the BOK Center has hosted many big-name acts such as Paul McCartney, Billy Joel, Elton John, U2, Justin Timberlake, Garth Brooks, Britney Spears, Janet Jackson, Lady Gaga, Guns N' Roses, Kenny Chesney, Bruce Springsteen, Twenty One Pilots, AC/DC, Metallica, Nine Inch Nails, Celine Dion, Taylor Swift, Brad Paisley, Dane Cook, Jonas Brothers, The Weeknd, Panic!
+Since its grand opening, the BOK Center has hosted many big-name acts such as Paul McCartney, Rush, Billy Joel, Elton John, U2, Justin Timberlake, Garth Brooks, Britney Spears, Janet Jackson, Lady Gaga, Guns N' Roses, Kenny Chesney, Alan Jackson, Wynonna Judd, Bruce Springsteen, Twenty One Pilots, Zach Bryan, Tate McRae, AC/DC, Metallica, Nine Inch Nails, Celine Dion, Taylor Swift, Ariana Grande, One Direction, Brad Paisley, Dane Cook, Jonas Brothers, The Weeknd, Panic!
 At The Disco, and Dua Lipa.
 The Eagles also scheduled a rare second performance at the BOK Center after their first concert sold out in 35 minutes.
 In late 2008, BOK Center General Manager John Bolton was given Venues Today's "Hall of Headlines" award after a poll of venue managers, owners, operators and bookers determined that Bolton had the highest level of success in booking high-quality performances among international venues in 2008.

 On September 22, 2018, and September 21, 2019, the Dallas Stars hosted exhibition games at the venue against the Florida Panthers.
 Both games resulted in Panthers victories, 4–3 in overtime and 6-0 respectively.
+On September 27, 2022, the Stars returned there to host the Arizona Coyotes and won 4-3 in overtime.